From BR Bullpen

 - Height 5' 9"

 - Born October 6, 1872 in Meadville, PA USA

 - Died October 22, 1928 in Towson, MD USA

 Biographical Information

-Dunn's major league career began in 1897 with the Brooklyn Dodgers, where he went 14-9 with a 4.57 ERA in 25 games.
+Dunn's major league career began in 1897 with the Brooklyn Bridegrooms, where he went 14-9 with a 4.57 ERA in 25 games.
 Despite his lopsided 16-21 record in 1898, Jack improved to a 3.60 ERA in 41 games.
 He had his best year in 1899 with a 3.70 ERA in 41 games.
-Following his success, Dunn struggled moving to 3 teams, the Philadelphia Phillies, Baltimore Orioles (1901-1902), and the New York Giants where he became primarily a hitter.
+Following his success, Dunn struggled moving to 3 teams, the Philadelphia Phillies, the major league Baltimore Orioles, and the New York Giants, where he became primarily a position player.